 Think about a retreat, or a trivia night, or any other fun event you think may benefit your team.
 Sometimes right before or right after a big project, you need to rekindle the team spirit to enhance engagement.

-Once you take your team out of that environment and create a new one full of open communication, encouragement and most of all fun, it will change their mindset and elevate employee engagement.
+Once you take your team out of that environment and create a new one full of open communication, encouragement, and most of all fun, it will change their mindset and elevate employee engagement.
+This is one of the team building ideas that are more underutilized, but we highly recommend you give it a try.

 Nothing gets people going and boosts morale like proper incentives.
 Incentivize the team’s end goals to include everyone.
 For example, if the team reaches the goal in the allotted time, the manager will take everyone out for a nice and lavish dinner.